amsam0/voicechat-discord/readme.md

 ![](https://docs.discordsrv.com/images/copy_token.png)

-Now, open `plugins/voicechat-discord/config.yml` with a text editor.
+Now, open [the configuration file](#finding-the-configuration-file) with a text editor.
 Replace `DISCORD_BOT_TOKEN_HERE` with the token you copied.
 It should look something like this:

 ```yaml
 bots: